Mask Execution Order

 Masking One Column with Multiple Conditional Masks

 Each mask is performed in sequence.
-If a row satisfies a mask's Where condition then it is masked and removed from selection by other masks.
+If a row satisfies a mask's Where condition then it is masked and the row is then removed from consideration by other masks.

 The next mask will perform the Redact mask on all rows where the UserLevel is less than 100.
 However, the previous mask had already selected all rows whose UserLevel was less than 10 so this mask will effectively mask only those rows whose UserLevel is at least 10 and less than 100.